The Most Popular Fonts For Your Next Typography Tattoo

 According to NYC tattoo artist Christopher Vasquez, he's seen a huge uptick in the amount of line script requests — thanks in part to celebrities like Kendall Jenner and Hailey Baldwin.
 "I love fine line script," adds NYC-based tattoo artist Evan Kim."People may think it's easy, but fine line work is actually quite challenging because it's hard to get a precise, very thin line."

 Thinking of getting a mini masterpiece etched onto the back of your arm?
-Ahead, check out our favourite iterations of the most popular tattoo fonts, like typewriter and cursive.
+Ahead, check out our favorite iterations of the most popular tattoo fonts, like typewriter and cursive.